 By now we were cold, all walked out and tiring so we stopped at a small restaurant near the Louvre, Cafe Rivoli Park.
 We tucked into OK priced dinner before heading to the hotel to rest and sleep.

 Up bright and early, we had a big breakfast at Paris Orleans, opting for eggs, ham and lots of buttered bread, before setting off on another busy day of sightseeing.
-This restaurant was right next to the Porte d’Orleans metro stop, which we needed to get to the next destination.
+This restaurant was right next to the Porte d’Orleans metro stop, which we needed to get to the next place in our Paris guide.

 Getting the metro

 This was the first time we took the metro on our trip.
 It’s about 2 euro for a single ticket but you can get 10 for 15 euro.
 That allows you on buses too so it’s worth getting.
 We would have used the metro more but my mum was in a wheelchair and Paris IS REALLY NOT ACCESSIBLE.
 Like at all.
 There’s only a few stations that even have a lift down from the road.
 The buses were more reliable for wheelchair access.

 Montparnasse is an area in Paris, where you will find a 210 metre sky scraper hiding a panoramic observation deck.
 One of my favourite things to do is get up high and enjoy a birds eye view of a city.
 And this is by far the best place to see Paris and gives you a perfect view of the Eiffel Tower.
 You also take the fastest elevator in Europe up to the 56th floor, with a journey of only 38 seconds.
 It’s on the priceier side costing 18 euro each but I think it is well worth it.

 Another short metro trip took us to the gem of Paris.
 This iron metal lattice tower was constructed as a grand entrance to the 1889 World Fair and has in turn become the most recognisable trait of the city.
 It’s apparently the most visited paid monument in the world and we made sure to make time for it.